 Communication Disorders and Deafness – to teach graduate courses in the Speech-Language Pathology program, as well as courses in the new clinical doctoral program (SLPD).
 Expertise in adult neurogenic speech/language disorders is preferred but other areas will be considered.
 Supervision of clinical practica; provision of advisement; and experience performing all other duties associated with university faculty positions is highly desirable.

-Qualifications: Doctorate in Communication Sciences and Disorders or a related field; CCC-SLP; eligibility for New Jersey licensure; experience with university-level teaching; and an established research agenda is required.
+Qualifications: Doctorate in Communication Sciences and Disorders or a related field; eligibility for New Jersey licensure; experience with university-level teaching; and an established research agenda is required.
 ABD considered with completion date by September 1, 2017.
+Candidate must possess or earn a Certificate of Clinical Competence for Speech-Language Pathologists (CCC-SLP) by January 1, 2018.

 Application Information for All Positions